jghelani-hl/docker-demo-hl/README.md

 Multistep builds are a great way to optimize your Docker images.
 They allow you to build your application in one image and then copy the built application to another image.
 This way you can keep your images small and only include the dependencies that you need.
 This is especially useful when you have a build step and a run step.
 You can build your application in one image and then run your application in another image.
 This way you don't have to include the build dependencies in the run image.
 This is a great way to optimize your Docker images and keep them small.

 Let's take our React app for example.
 Let's say we want to build our React app and then use Nginx to run it.
 We can use a multistep build to build our React app in one image and then copy the built React app to another image.
 This way we can keep our Nginx image small and only include the built React app.
-This is a great way to optimize your Docker images and keep them small.

 Let's create a new `Dockerfile` in the `docker-frontend` directory and call it Build.Dockerfile with the following configuration: